siberianfox/tinygwiki/Chilipeppr-Archive-and-Restore-Parameters-for-tinyG.md

 ![Edited workspace](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_240.jpg)

-When review and edits are complete, click on Download to tinyG.
+Step 3 - When review and edits are complete, click on Download to tinyG.
 Each line in the text window is parsed for a writable parameter and the parameters are written to tinyG.
 For tinyG v7 and v8,  these writes are to on-chip flash memory and take a variable but finite period of time.
 The widget waits for a parameter write confirmation before moving on to the next line in the workarea.
+If you watch tinyG, you will see the activity LEDs near the USB port flashing.
 Upon completion, the results of processing the parameter writes is displayed in the work area, showing verified status and some diagnostic metrics on the total write cycle time as seen by the widget.

 ![Response from Download of parameters.](https://dl.dropboxusercontent.com/u/50261731/Wiki%20Work/Selection_241.jpg)